 Admins have full administrative access to an organization including access to billing and subscription-related tasks, organization settings, upsells, and inviting other admins to an organization.

 Admins can invite admins, managers, and members and also assign any of these roles to existing members.
-An admin can change their own role, with a constraint that each organization must have at least one admin.
-You can have more than one organization admin as well.
+An admin can change its own role, with a constraint that each organization must have at least one admin.
+You can have more than one admin as well.

 Managers are focused on organization member management, content-related features (assignments, custom tracks, etc.), and organization-level reporting.
 They have limited administrative access to an organization, with no access to billing and subscription-related tasks, inviting members/redeeming licenses, upsells, or organization settings.

 Specific actions they can do include:

 View, create, edit, and manage the organization’s custom tracks

 View, create, edit and manage the organization’s assignments

 View reporting, including advanced reporting pages and data exports

 Specific actions they cannot do include: